coolsarthak/Alecrona/README.md

 ## Bugs, Issues, and Pending Stuff

 Please have a look at `requirements.txt`, Especially the photoshop team, you have a lot of pending stuff!
+For more pending stuff regarding the website, peep on the issues section.

 ## Copyright and License